Sadly, the status quo isn’t working.

 The “Plan A Diet” Works

-If you think that plant-based diets are only about eating salads, twigs and “rabbit food”, let me tell you that nothing could be further from the truth!
-Yes, it certainly should include those foods, and eating lots of greens and salads is a great idea.
+If you think that plant-based diets are only about eating salads, twigs and “rabbit food”, let me tell you that nothing could be further from the truth! (although, yes, it certainly should include lots of greens – eating salads is a great idea.)
 Plant-based diets are not about restriction or deprivation.
 There’s no weighing, measuring, or counting anything.
-You’ll learn to cook lasagna, burritos, soups, stews, burgers, casseroles, pastas, tacos, stir frys, wraps, appetizers, desserts, oil-free dressings, sandwiches, and more.
+You’ll learn to cook lasagna, burritos, soups, stews, burgers, casseroles, pasta dishes, tacos, stir-frys, wraps, appetizers, desserts, oil-free dressings, sandwiches, and more.

 Delicious foods that you can feel GOOD about eating!